• home

 Location : Kampot

 This morning you’ll have breakfast at Epic Café – a social enterprise that provides employment for local people living with disabilities.
-After, visit the salt fields which stretch across much of Kampot’s coastline.
+After, visit the salt fields that stretch across much of Kampot’s coastline.
 After learning a bit about the salt production here, head to Phnom Chhngok – a Hindu cave temple built in the 7th century, dedicated to Shiva.
 Then it’s onto the Kampot Pepper Project.
 Grown in Cambodia for centuries, Kampot pepper is considered the world’s finest.
 Today, pepper is also seen as an important symbol of Cambodian regeneration.
 You’ll taste some pepper ice cream here before heading to Kep Beach for lunch – the nearby Kep markets serve fresh crab cooked to perfection – and eat on the pier overlooking the ocean.
 After lunch, walk along the coastline and explore the old oceanfront buildings.
 Kep was once Cambodia's most popular and prestigious beach town, but the Khmer Rouge destroyed many of Kep's mansions and villas.
 The ghostly remains now stand as a silent reminder.

 Day :4